 Learn new ways of handling challenges involved with long-term sobriety.
 Learn healthy alternative behaviors to prevent drug and alcohol relapse.

 Be independent from addictive behaviors.
 SMART Recovery teaches empowerment through enhancing motivation, coping with urges, managing thoughts, and learning how to live a more balanced life.

 Learn how to cope with anxiety and depression.

 Whole Health Action Management promotes whole-person health by reviewing topics such as improving eating habits, physical activity, positive thinking, and sense of purpose and meaning in life.

 Wellness Recovery Action Plan is a self-structured system for learning skills for dealing with emotional and physical difficulties.

-If you would like to meet with your site's peer support specialist, simply ask your Case Manager or a Membership Specialist at the front desk.
+If you would like to meet with your site's Peer Support Specialist, simply ask your treatment team or a Membership Specialist at the front desk.